From menstrual products and insurance policies to cancer screenings and menopause, here’s what you never knew about women’s healthcare in Spain.

-- The condom (el preservativo): Spain’s most common form of contraception is favored by around one-third of couples.
-These are available without a prescription at most drug stores, supermarkets, and pharmacies for between €0.50 and €3 per unit; depending on the brand and quantity purchased.
+- Condom – available without a prescription for between €0.50 and €3 per unit; depending on the brand and quantity

-- The birth control pill (la píladora): This is available over-the-counter or with a prescription for all women aged 15 and older.
-Two types of pill are available in Spain; one which contains oestrogen and progestin, and the mini-píladora which only contains progestin.
-Notably, the latter is recommended for women who are breastfeeding or who have a history of blood clots.
-This is one of the most cost-effective contraception methods in Spain: costing around €3 with a prescription or €10 without.
+- Birth control pill – available over-the-counter or with a prescription for all women aged 15 and older.
+Spain offers two types of pills: one containing estrogen and progestin, and a mini-píladora containing only progestin.
+The latter is recommended for women who are breastfeeding or who have a history of blood clots.
+The pill costs around €3 with a prescription or €10 without.

-In Spain, public health insurance covers the cost of all surgical procedures except for the contraceptive implant.
-This costs around €60 to get implanted, or €150 without a prescription from a GP or gynecologist.
+Public health insurance covers the cost of all surgical procedures, except for the contraceptive implant.
+This costs around €60 to get implanted, or €150 without a prescription from a doctor or gynecologist.

 Fertility treatments in Spain

-- IVI Fertility in Alicante, Barcelona, Bilbao, Las Palmas, Madrid, Málaga, Mallorca, Murcia, San Sebastián, Sevilla, and Valencia
+- IVI Fertility in Alicante, Aravaca (Madrid), Barcelona, Bilbao, Donostia, Las Palmas, Málaga, Manacor (Mallorca), Murcia, Sevilla, and Valencia

-- Instituto Bernabeu in Albacete, Alicante, Benidorm, Cartagena, Elche, and Madrid
+- Instituto Bernabeu in Albacete, Alicante, Benidorm, Cartagena, Elche, Madrid, and Palma de Mallorca

 - URE Centro Gutenberg in Málaga